-The Graduate Certificate in Business Analytics is offered in a hybrid format, combining online study with in-person classes in Portland.
+The Graduate Certificate in Business Analytics is offered in a hybrid format, combining online study with in-person classes in Portland or Corvallis.
 It is a seven-course, 21 quarter-credit hour program which requires the completion of each of the following courses:

 BA 573, Data Analytics for Competitive Advantage.
 Case studies, hands-on data analysis experience and a class project will introduce basic concepts of data analytics, sketch the lifecycle of a data analytics project, and connect analytics to business consequences.
 Students will use representative analytic tools to support decision making.

 BA 574, Data Management.
 Familiarizes students with the major activities involved in collecting and managing data for a data analytics project.
 Students begin by extracting information from relational databases as such databases are widely used and form the conceptual context for most other data organization technologies.
 Students will experience the mapping of organizational requirements into a data design.
 Theoretical underpinnings of the relational model are presented to help students learn to transform data into information.
 Next, students will explore data warehouse concepts including data abstraction, data synchronization and extract/transformation/load (ETL) logic and report definition.
 Finally, the course will explore basic concepts underlying Hadoop and other noSQL data management and analysis methods that are gaining popularity.
 (Prereq: BA 573)